harness/developer-hub/docs/continuous-integration/use-ci/run-ci-scripts/run-a-script-in-a-ci-stage.md

 ---
-title: Run a Script in a CI Stage
+title: Run a script in a Build stage
-description: The Build stage Run step can be used to run scripts in your CI stages.
-The Run step pulls in a Docker image such as the Docker image for Maven.
-Then you run a script such as mvn package with the tool…
-tags:
-   - helpDocs
+description: You can use a Run step to run scripts in Build stages.

-# sidebar_position: 2
+sidebar_position: 10
 helpdocs_topic_id: ota4xj59le
 helpdocs_category_id: 7ljl8n7mzn
 helpdocs_is_private: false